 These newer trains have digital readouts marking the stations on the line, bench seats, and a pre-recorded announcement of each station that is clear and easy to understand.
 The Metrocard is the primary way to pay for a fare these days, too.
 Tokens are no longer accepted.

 Subway Lines in Western Queens

-Astoria and LIC are usually associated with the N and the 7 trains, but there are a total of six separate train lines that run through the area.
+Astoria and Long Island City are usually associated with the N and the 7 trains, but there are a total of six separate train lines that run through the area.
 The following subway lines have at least one station in Astoria and Long Island City:

 - N/Q from Queensboro Plaza to Ditmars Blvd